- Economic & Employment Data

 The Gulf Coast Workforce Development Area (WDA) is the largest workforce region in Texas.
 Houston and surrounding smaller cities, towns and suburbs form the newly defined Houston-Sugar Land-Baytown Metropolitan Statistical Area (H-B-S MSA).

-The Houston-Sugar Land-Baytown MSA consists of Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, San Jacinto and Waller counties.
-The definition as shown was introduced January 2005 and includes the addition of Austin, Brazoria, Galveston, and San Jacinto counties.
+The Houston-The Woodlands-Sugar Land MSA consists of Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery and Waller counties.
 The regional economy is linked together by commuting patterns with Harris County at the core.
 A gradual spread from centralized Houston now reaches into adjacent counties and beyond.

 Although the area continues to be highly affiliated with the oil and gas industry, efforts have been made to diversify since the economic oil bust of the 1980's.
 The area is industrialized with manufacturers of petrochemicals, petroleum refineries, fabricated metal products, food, paper, printing, publishing, computers and food products.
 Some of the leading private employers include Dow Chemical, Exxon Mobil, Shell Oil, Schlumberger, National Oilwell Varco, and Halliburton.